LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 To use the handy on HSSP mode, some command must be send to work properly:
 1. Send HSTP_GetSync to made TheDandy synchronize his clock with the server.
 (Optional)
 2. Upload a File to the server and get the returned url.
-3. Send HSSP_Setup with this url to make TheHandy download the script.
+3. Send HSSP_Setup with url to make TheHandy download the script.
 4. Send HSTP_GetDeviceTime to get the deviceTime.
 5. Send HSSP_Play with the deviceTime to make TheHandy play downloaded script.